krokane/chatDB/README.md

 # To run the program:
 Navigate to your chatDB.py file using cd in the command line (example syntax: `cd desktop/dsci551`).

-Input `python chatDB.py` into your command line.
+Input `python chatDB.py` into your command line to run the program.

 If you have a local PostgreSQL instance running, you can connect to it using the command line argument:
 `--postgres_connection {your_connection_string}`.